 As we discovered before, iron is really important during your period.
 Since your body loses blood, it needs to refuel in other ways.

-Pay attention to what foods have a lot of iron in them: beef, seafood, spinach, wheat products, strawberries, and beans are all on the list.
+Pay attention to what foods have a lot of iron in them: beef, seafood, spinach, organic wheat products, strawberries, and beans are all on the list.
 Beyond that, you can ask your doctor what iron supplements might benefit you.

 Besides paying attention to the nutrients your body needs, you also need to be sure to eat a healthy variety of foods while on your period.

-Also, be sure to keep a bottle of water on hand — don’t mistake thirst for hunger, which we all admittedly do!
+Also, be sure to keep a bottle of electrolyte water on hand — don’t mistake thirst for hunger, which we all admittedly do!